snugnug/hjem-rum/docs/manual/index.md

-If you are either using something like our GTK module, or are manually adding variables to {option}`environment.sessionVariables`, but are neither loading those variables manually, or using one of the above modules, those variables will not be loaded, and may cause unintended problems.
-For example, GTK applications may not respect your theme, as some rely on the environmental variable to actually use the theme you declare.
+If you are either using something like our GTK module, or are manually adding variables to {option}`environment.sessionVariables`, but are neither loading those variables manually, or using one of the above modules, those variables will not be loaded.
+This will likely cause you problems.
+For example, GTK applications may not respect your theme, as many rely on the environmental variable to actually use the theme you declare.

 Please see [#17] for status on providing support for shells and compositors.
 If